After Fire Update

 7. What’s next?

 Answer: Honestly, we are not sure.
 We are praying for a way forward.
 We are trusting that God will reveal (with our due diligence) what the next right step is.

 This has been one of the most challenging times in my life and the not knowing what will happen next can be very overwhelming, discouraging, and anxiety inducing.

 But, thankfully, we have a community that cares, a wonderful church family, a relationship with our God and there is great peace in knowing that this will work out for the best.

-I am so thankful for our customers and for your support over the last several months.
+I am so thankful for our customers and for your support over the last year.